uchicago-cs/cmsc22000/website/grading.rst

   but revealed a lack of mastery in the material that can be addressed via concrete feedback.
   The work could become Satisfactory, or even Excellent, with revisions.
 - **Unsatisfactory** (U): The student did not make a good-faith effort to complete the work.
-  For example, they submitted no work at all, or some token amount of work.
-Some coursework specify a specific minimum amount of work to complete to avoid a U.
+  For example, they submitted no work at all, or some token amount of work. *Some coursework may specify a specific minimum amount of work to complete to avoid a U.*

 This is often referred to as the ESNU scale.
 All assigned work will include a more precise specification of what is required for an E, S, N, or U in that particular piece of work.